Jaime de Angulo: Career

 De Angulo corresponded with Franz Boas, Alfred L. Kroeber, and Edward Sapir.
-Much of his fieldwork was funded by the American Council of Learned Societies Committee on Research in Native American Languages, under direction chiefly of Boas, and in part through Kroeber, head of Berkeley's Department of Anthropology, which published some of it and which archives some of his notes.
+Much of his fieldwork was funded by the American Council of Learned Societies Committee on Research in Native American Languages, under the direction chiefly of Boas, and in part by Kroeber, head of Berkeley's Department of Anthropology, which published and has archived some of his field notes.

 As a phonetician, he was largely self-taught.
-He had no formal training in the field, but acquired a basis in the discipline and discourse from trained linguists he worked with, including Nancy Freeland; by his own account his correspondence seeking instruction "exhausted Sapir's patience".
+He had no formal training in the field, but acquired some basics of the discipline and discourse from trained linguists he worked with, including Nancy Freeland; by his own account, his correspondence seeking instruction "exhausted Sapir's patience".
 In one case, the accuracy of his record has been questioned, and some linguistic work attributed to him was done by his wife.
 Boas, Kroeber, and finally Sapir also had qualms about his reliability, and Boas suspected that some of his analysis of Achumawi was imaginary and not based on actual observation, but these leaders in the still-emergent field of Americanist linguistics had an urgent need to get workers of any competence into the field while indigenous languages were still spoken.

-De Angulo's Bohemian lifestyle disconcerted college manners and social hypocrisies and contributed to his not pursuing a normal academic career.
+De Angulo's Bohemian lifestyle ran afoul of college manners and social hypocrisies and contributed to his not pursuing a normal academic career.
 His involvement in Native American research effectively came to an end following the death of his son Alvar in an automobile accident in 1933, near Big Sur.
-He retired to the isolated hilltop ranch there where he had lived intermittently for many years, and which he had first homesteaded after the 1915 failure of his ranch in Alturas.
-At this point his writings took a turn into fiction and poetry, much of which he justified as alternative techniques of presenting in accessible format the ethnographic detail he had collected.
+He retired to an isolated hilltop ranch where he had lived intermittently for many years, and which he had first homesteaded after the 1915 failure of his ranch in Alturas.
+At this point, his writings took a turn into fiction and poetry, much of which he described as an alternative technique for presenting the ethnographic material he had collected in an accessible format.
 This was especially true for his bestseller, Indian Tales.
 Much of his fictional work attempted to recognize and embrace the native "coyote tales", or the trickster wisdom inherent in native storytelling.
-Ezra Pound called him "the American Ovid" and William Carlos Williams "one of the most outstanding writers I have ever encountered." de Angulo also went on to tutor numerous famous authors including Jack Spicer in linguistics, and Robert Duncan in North American shamanic sorcery; he appears as a character in Jack Kerouac's books.
+Ezra Pound called him "the American Ovid" and William Carlos Williams "one of the most outstanding writers I have ever encountered."
+De Angulo also went on to tutor numerous famous authors, including Jack Spicer in linguistics, and Robert Duncan in North American shamanic sorcery; he appears as a character in Jack Kerouac's books.